-In which case, people may write to The Queen with the formal opening "Madam" and close the letter with the form "I have the honour to be, Madam, Your Majesty’s humble and obedient servant."
+In which case, people may write to The King with the formal opening "Sir" and close the letter with the form "I have the honour to be, Sir, Your Majesty’s humble and obedient servant."

 For other members of the Royal Family the formal opening is "Sir" or "Madam".
 Other people prefer to open their letter with "Your Majesty" or "Your Royal Highness" and end it with "Yours sincerely."

-For The Queen: "Your Majesty" on the first occasion, and "Ma'am" thereafter.
-Other female members of The Royal Family who hold the title Her Royal Highness: "Your Royal Highness" on the first occasion, and then "Ma'am."
+For female members of The Royal Family who hold the title Her Royal Highness: "Your Royal Highness" on the first occasion, and then "Ma'am."

 For male members of The Royal Family who hold the title His Royal Highness: "Your Royal Highness" on the first occasion and "Sir" thereafter.